310038/310038/README.md

 - 👋 Hi, I’m @310038
-- 👀 I’m interested in Deep learning and Leetcode
+- 👀 I’m interested in Java and Web
-- 🌱 I’m currently learning Deep learning and
+- 🌱 I’m currently learning Database  and Java

 <!---
 310038/310038 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.